deric/clusteval/clusteval/sphinx_doc/contents.rst

 in order to find optimal parameters for the method on the given data.
 The parameter optimization method determines the following aspects:

-1 the number of iterations of the optimization process 2 the parameter sets evaluated
+1. the number of iterations of the optimization process
+2. the parameter sets evaluated
-3 the handling of diverging iterations
+3. the handling of diverging iterations
-4 the storage of the iteration results in RAM
+4. the storage of the iteration results in RAM

-clusteval ships with the following set of parameter optimization methods
+ClustEval ships with a standard set of parameter optimization methods.
+You can find a list `here <../../sphinx_doc_packages/build/de/clusteval/cluster/paramOptimization/package-index.html>`_

-TODO: remove this list; it should be somehow visible from the API itself

-* Affinity Propagation Divisive Parameter Optimization Method
-* Affinity Propagation Parameter Optimization Method
-* Divisive Parameter Optimization Method
-* Gap Statistic Parameter Optimization Method
-* Layered Divisive Parameter Optimization Method
-* Transitivity Clustering Parameter Optimization Method
-* Transitivity Clustering Quantile Parameter Optimization Method

-Detailed information about each of these methods can be found in [1].
-Please check 4.8 for more information on how to extend the framework by new parameter optimization methods.
+Check :ref:`clusteval_extend_parameter_optimization_method` for more information on how to extend the framework by new parameter optimization methods.

 Configuration Files